 Carolyn Smith is an herbalist based in St. Paul, MN.
 She began her career in herbal medicine in 2008 and has since established a personal practice while augmenting her knowledge through an apprenticeship with experienced herbalist Lise Wolff.
 In 2010, Carolyn participated in Lise’s Three Seasons Herbal Intensive course.
 In 2013, she completed a 10-week intensive internship at HerbPharm on their organic farm in Williams, Oregon, cultivating medicinal plants and studying with a variety of herbalists, naturopaths, and herb farmers.
 From 2012 to 2017 she worked in health foods retail (Mastel's Health Foods, Whole Foods) specializing in herbal supplements.
 In 2017, Carolyn worked as the full time intern for 6 months at Red Clover Herbal Apothecary in Amery, Wisconsin, studying with and assisting herbalist Nancy Graden in organic cultivation of medicinal plants and crafting small batch medicinal herb products.
 In October 2019, she attended the annual national symposium for the American Herbalists Guild, earning a certificate in clinical assessment skills, narrative in practice, and trauma-informed herbalism.
 She served as Vice President for the local Twin Cities North Country Herbalists Guild in January 2020.

-Carolyn also studied Flower Essences with Martin Bulgerin (of BioPsciences Institute), and has also taken intensive classes with herbalist/midwife Erin Piorier, and renowned author and Herbalist Matthew Wood, and taken intensives in traditional medicine of Central America (Curanderismo) with Kimberly Hart, founder of Adagio Holistic Therapies.
+Carolyn also studied Flower Essences with Martin Bulgerin (of BioPsciences Institute), has taken intensive classes with herbalist/midwife Erin Piorier, and renowned author and Herbalist Matthew Wood, and taken intensives in traditional medicine of Central America (Curanderismo) with Kimberly Hart, founder of Adagio Holistic Therapies.
 Additionally, Carolyn studied ethnobotany, ethnopharmacology, and traditional plant usage in Hawaii with Kathleen Harrison, Dennis McKenna, and Momi Subiono.
 In the spring of 2013, Carolyn earned her Masters of Liberal Studies through the University of Minnesota by designing her own degree that incorporated classes from the Center for Spirituality and Healing.
 Her masters work culminated in a thesis that focused on changing paradigms of body and healing metaphors through the lens of alternative medicine.